webiny/webiny-js/docs/CONTRIBUTING.md

 # CONTRIBUTING

 This guide is for anyone who wants to contribute to the Webiny project.
-We have an active community on [slack](webiny.com/slack).
+We have an active community on [slack](https://www.webiny.com/slack).
 Talk to the core team, and get help.
 Webiny team is always there for any questions.

 ## Working on an issue

 > IMPORTANT: Before working on a PR, please open an issue and discuss your intended changes with the maintainers.
 They may provide invaluable info and point you in the right direction to get the most out of your contribution.
+If you just send a PR out of the blue, there is a good chance it won't be accepted.

 ### Branches

-`master` is the main branch on which we develop.
-All `issue` branches should be branched from `master` branch, unless you're working on an issue that belongs to one of our [projects](https://github.com/webiny/webiny-js/projects).
+`next` is the main branch on which we develop.
+All `issue` branches should be branched from `next` branch, unless you're working on an issue that belongs to one of our [projects](https://github.com/webiny/webiny-js/projects).
 In that case, a project branch will be specified in the project board.
 If you're not sure about the branch, don't hesitate to contact us.

 ### Workflow